willlee497/cse2102/README.md

 # cse2102

-#also please go to each branch for corresponding labs.
+# please go to each branch for corresponding labs.

 #moved lab1 readme into branch lab1.